greatnortherncircuits/de7301-docs/source/installation.rst

     frameborder="0"></iframe>

+Correct insertion of this cable is critical.
 Once installed, perform an inspection.
-Correct insertion of this cable is critical.
+Ensure that:

 * The copper contacts are facing towards you.
    * If they are not, the cable is installed backwards